Discovery to acquire Scripps Networks Interactive for US$14.6B, including debt - Article - BNN

 "While we believe the two companies are likely better positioned together, rather than apart, the longer-term issues facing the industry still remain," wrote John Janedis, an analyst at Jefferies, in a note on Monday.

-TV ratings and ad revenue are declining as young viewers opt to go online to watch shows and movies.
+Both Discovery and Scripps reported quarterly earnings on Monday that reflected the challenges facing U.S. media companies.
+Scripps missed its second quarter ad guidance and lowered its full-year estimates, and Discovery reported flat advertising and lower affiliate revenue.

+U.S. television networks and cable providers are under pressure as more viewers watch shows and movies on phones and tablets.
+There is also increased competition for viewers from streaming services such as Netflix Inc and Amazon.com Inc.

 Five of the largest U.S. pay TV providers posted subscriber losses during the second quarter.

 The combined company's larger programming slate might give it an advantage in negotiations for inclusion in skinny bundles, or economy-priced cable packages that offer fewer channels than a standard contract.

-Post-merger, the company will offer 300,000 hours of content and capture about 20 percent share of ad-supported cable audiences in the United States, the company said on an analyst call Monday morning.
+After the merger, the company will offer 300,000 hours of content and capture about a 20 per cent share of ad-supported cable audiences in the United States, Discovery said on an analyst call Monday morning.

-"The transaction supports and accelerates Discovery's pivot from a linear TV-only company to a leading content provider across all screens and services around the world," said David Zaslav, Discover's chief executive officer, on the call.
+"The transaction supports and accelerates Discovery's pivot from a linear TV-only company to a leading content provider across all screens and services around the world," David Zaslav, Discovery's chief executive, told investors.

 The combined company would also have more muscle in negotiations with cable and other distributors when contracts come up for renewal, executives said.